infinyFox936/Area-and-volume-calculator/README.md

-# Area-calculator
+# Area-and-volume-calculator

-Multiple files that calculate the areas of different 2D shapes.
+This repostery contains multiple files that calculate the areas of different 2D shapes and the volumes of 3D shapes.